-Why Do Fireflies Glow And Other Illuminating Facts
+Why Do Fireflies Glow?
+10 Illuminating Facts About Lightning Bugs

 Check out these "illuminating" facts about these fascinating insects.

-Many backyards are already aglow with magical fireflies—or lightning bugs as many people call them.
-On warm evenings, there’s nothing better than sitting and watching them light up the night.
-Here are a few fascinating facts about fireflies you may not know.
+Many backyards are already aglow with magical fireflies, or lightning bugs as many people call them.
+On warm evenings, there is nothing better than sitting and watching them light up the night.
+Here are a few fascinating facts about fireflies you may not know, along with where to catch the rare synchronous show in the eastern U.S. (the National Park Service page on Smoky Mountain fireflies publishes the predicted peak window each year).

 10 Fascinating Facts About Fireflies

-1. It turns out that it’s not just the adult firefly that lights up.
+1. It is not just the adult firefly that lights up.
 Among some species, the eggs glow, and the eggs of certain species will flash if you tap them gently.
-Most larva – often called glowworms – are also capable of producing light.
+Most larvae, often called glowworms, are also capable of producing light.

-2. They’re energy efficient.
-No man-made light source can claim to be entirely energy efficient, but a firefly’s glowing tail uses 100% of the energy it produces to emit light.
-By comparison, the average incandescent lightbulb releases 90% of its energy as heat and 10% as light, while fluorescent bulbs release 30% as heat and 70% as light.
+2. They are energy efficient.
+No man-made light source can claim to be entirely energy efficient, but a firefly’s glowing tail uses 100 percent of the energy it produces to emit light.
+By comparison, the average incandescent lightbulb releases 90 percent of its energy as heat and 10 percent as light, while fluorescent bulbs release 30 percent as heat and 70 percent as light.

 3. The flashing is more than just a pretty light show.
 Among the species of fireflies that produce a glow, each one has its own unique flash pattern, and they use the flashes to attract mates.
 Females wait in tall foliage, flashing to attract males.
 The males flash in response as they move closer to the females.
 The glow is also a handy way to repel predators.
 Since fireflies produce bitter chemicals as a response to predators, most insect-eating animals know that if it lights up, it tastes bad.

 5. Some fireflies are tricksters.
 While adults of most species eat pollen or smaller insects, some females of the Photuris genus prey on male lightning bugs of other species.
-They’ll lure the males in by mimicking their flash patterns.
-And, since female Photuris fireflies gravitate towards the flash patterns of different species, male Photuris fireflies mimic those species to attract the females.
+They will lure the males in by mimicking their flash patterns.
+And, since female Photuris fireflies gravitate toward the flash patterns of different species, male Photuris fireflies mimic those species to attract the females.

 6. Not all fireflies make yellow or green light.
 Pyractomena lightning bugs, for instance, create orange light.
 In the southern United States, you may chance across Phausis reticulata, or the Blue Ghost lightning bug.
-Blue Ghosts don’t flash at all, instead, they produce a soft but steady blue glow.
-Others, particularly those that live in the western United States, don’t light up at all.
+Blue Ghosts do not flash at all; instead, they produce a soft but steady blue glow.
+Others, particularly those that live in the western United States, do not light up at all.

 8. Lightning bugs glow because their tails contain just the right chemicals and enzymes (calcium, adenosine triphosphate, luciferin, and luciferase) to create a bioluminescent chemical reaction.
 These insects control the flashing by adding oxygen to start the chemical reaction within the light-producing organ in their tails.

 9. They help save lives.
 Researchers have discovered that the luciferase produced by fireflies is useful for anything from detecting blood clots to tracking the efficacy of cancer medications.
-In fact, scientists have learned how to make synthetic luciferase, which means that the medical industry no longer needs to harvest this bioluminescent chemical from them.
+Scientists have learned how to make synthetic luciferase, which means the medical industry no longer needs to harvest this bioluminescent chemical from them.

 Read: Are fireflies disappearing?